bdanmo/QA-RestAPI/README.md

 # QA-RestAPI
-Simple rest API enabling the creation of a simple question and answer app.
+Simple REST service for interfacing with a question-answer app.